Katharine St. George: Career

 A proponent of pay equity, St. George was a supporter of the Equal Pay Act of 1963.
 In 1962, St. George proposed that legislation be passed to ensure that women received equal pay for equal work.
 Her proposals were drafted into a bill and introduced by Congresswoman Edith Green, an Oregon Democrat.
 During a debate regarding the bill, St. George stated that opposing the bill was comparable to "being against motherhood".

 The bill met with stiff opposition from the United States Chamber of Commerce, but received support from the Kennedy Administration, the American Association of Women, the National Consumers League, the ACLU, and the AFL-CIO.

 The bill passed in both the House and the Senate, but it passed in different forms, and there was no final bill.
 Undaunted, in 1963, Green re-introduced the bill, and this time it was successfully signed into law.

 St. George voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

 Personal life

-Katharine married George Baker Bligh St. George, third son of the second Baronet St. George (see St George Baronets).
+Katharine married George Baker Bligh St. George, third son of the second Baronet St. George (see St George Baronets) and grandson of George Fisher Baker.
 They were the parents of one daughter: